 Eleven species of Lepidoptera were found at the HO site.
-These include three endemic species in the genus Agrotis, and two other unknown species in the same genus.
+These include three endemic species in the genus Agrotis common at the HO site.
 The non-indigenous Pseudalecia unipuncta (Meyrick) was also found.

-Adults of the Haleakalā flightless moth (Thyrocopa apatela (Walsingham)) were collected in the morning near light traps that had run all night.
+The Haleakalā flightless moth (Thyrocopa apatela (Walsingham)), common at the HO site, was also observed.
+Adults could be seen hopping among the rocks.